Optimal investment with time-varying stochastic endowments: The model

 \section{The model}

-On a fixed filtered probability space $(\Omega, \F, \{\F_t\}_{t\in[0,T]}, \P)$, satisfying the usual hypotheses, consider a financial market consisting of a riskless and a risky asset.
-From now on let $T$ be a fixed finite time point.\\ $(S^0, S^1)$ will denote respectively the savings account and the risky asset, and we assume that the two assets follow a Black-Scholes model:
+On a fixed filtered probability space $(\Omega, \F, \{\F_t\}_{t\in[0,T]}, \P)$ satisfying the usual hypotheses, consider a financial market consisting of a riskless and a risky asset.
+From now on let $T>0$ be a fixed finite time point.
+Let $S^0$ and $S^1$ denote respectively the savings account and the risky asset.
+We assume that the two assets follow a Black-Scholes model: